drgrice1/pg-language-server/README.md

 ### Perl paths

 If you have a nonstandard install of Perl, please set the setting `pg.perlPath`.
-The subfolder `./lib` will be added to your path automatically.
 You can also add additional include paths that will be added to the perl search path (@INC) via `pg.includePaths`.
-You can use `$workspaceFolder` in includePaths which will be replaced by the full folder path.
-If you have a multi-root workspace, each folder will be added to the path.
+You can use `$workspaceFolder` in `pg.includePaths` which will be replaced by the full folder path.

 ### Perl Critic Customization